 View of Laguna de los Tres and Mt.
 Fitz Roy in national park Los Glaciares in Patagonia

 And you don’t even have to be in perfect shape to hike in this corner of Patagonia!
 Some of the best hikes in El Chalten are rather flat and short – in fact, we did a day hike to Laguna de los Tres (hard) and quite an easy walk to the Mirador Los Condores and Las Aguilas (short and easy), the next day.
-And you know, I was in pain – my muscles were begging for help after the Laguna hike.
-But the El Condor was very manageable.

 So, for the best short hikes, I’d recommend the Mirador Los Condores and Las Aguilas, as they offer a great view of Lago Viedma and the town of El Chalten.
 For the full-day hikes, Laguna de los Tres is our favourite – there are so many beautiful sights both on the way to the lagoon and at the laguna, too.
 But Laguna Torre is a strong second-best.

-Short hikes in El Chalten
+Short hikes in El Chaltén

 Let’s start off with the easy, shall we?